Configure the Backend Input Forms¶

 Important: When a field is defined as required, the Domain Model must have the

 input may be used for date and time inputs:

 'minimum_value' => [ 'label' => 'valid since', 'config' => [ 'type' => 'input', 'size' => 8, 'checkbox' => '', 'eval' => 'date' ], ],

-The value then will be tested for being given in a sane date format.
-Simultaneously, this leads to the rendering of a collapsable calendar page in shape of an icon right to the input field which is shown in Fig. 6-2:
+The value then will be tested for being given in an appropriate date format.
+Simultaneously, this leads to the rendering of a collapsible calendar page with an icon right to the input field which is shown in Fig. 6-2:

 Field type “text”¶

 text field type may contain multi-line formatted or unformatted texts

 e.g. product descriptions, addresses or news items.
 The indication of the lines